Are you sure? We noticed you didn’t check the box to agree to receive information about upcoming events.

 FREE VIDEO EVENT

-Join this FREE video event with Dr. Martha Jo Atkins, PhD and begin understanding why the inner landscape of dying can bring calm, connection, and a sense of meaning during and after the experience.
+Join this FREE video event with Dr. Martha Jo Atkins, PhD, to understand how and why the inner landscape of dying can bring calm, connection, and a sense of meaning during and after the experience.

 By registering below you will receive event access details and reminders.